mszpr/cordova-plugin-applepay/README.md

 ```

 ## Limitations and TODOs
-* *Support more networks* - currently only Visa, MasterCard, American Express and Discover are accepted as config options.
+* *Support more networks* - currently only mada , Visa, MasterCard, American Express and Discover are accepted as config options.
 * *Event binds for delivery method selector* - An event can be raised when the customer
 selects different delivery options, so the merchant can update the delivery charges.